WeirdMidas/perfd-opt/README.md

 ## Profiles

-- powersave: based on balance mode, but with lower max frequency
+- powersave: based on balance mode, but with more restrictions on the capabilities of the SOC
-- balance: smoother than the stock config with lower power consumption
+- balance: smoother than the stock config with lower power consumption and temperature
-- performance: dynamic stune boost = 30 with no frequency limitation
+- performance: without imposing limits on the capabilities of the SOC
 - fast: providing stable performance capacity considering the TDP limitation of device chassis

 ```plain